Final Assembly Photos

 DIY RX 480 'Hybrid' Averaged Peak Thermals

-The Arctic Accelero Hybrid III brings the RX 480 down to 23.02C delta T load, a 59% thermal reduction from the reference cooler (or an 83.96% difference, depending on what comparative method you want to use).
+The Arctic Accelero Hybrid III brings the RX 480 down to 23.02C delta T load, a major reduction from the reference cooler.
 The reference cooler operates at 56.33C load.
 This mod brings the RX 480 close to what our 18C GN Hybrid GTX 1080 was capable of, the main difference being that the 1080 Hybrid used an EVGA Hybrid cooler.
 That cooler has a copper extrusion in the coldplate, which helps sink heat prior to heat whicking and dissipation.
 It's also a different architecture that behaves differently under load and idle than the AMD Polaris / 14nm architecture.
 Idle temperatures are low thanks to the massive aluminum heatsink we planted against the rear of the PCB and the two fans blowing directly down on the card (plus the normal case fans).

 Absolute values with the Hybrid III solution are within the 40s to 50s when running at the stock clock, rather than the 80 to 85C area of the original cooler – and that's maintained with much lower fan speeds.
 That means our noise levels are lower than with air.

 This shows the thermals of the RX 480 Hybrid at 100% and at 30% fan speed.
 At 100% with the radiator fan, we're operating at the 23.02C value mentioned previously.
 Reducing fan speed to 30% (and thereby reducing noise – we'll show that impact below) yields a temperature output of 38.66C.
 That's still well below the reference RX 480 cooler – nearly 50 degrees, actually – and allows us to reduce our noise emissions.